Four-free groups and hyperbolic geometry

+Since hyperbolic space cannot be covered by pairwise disjoint open cylinders, this shows that $M$ has a $\log 3$-thick point.

 When $\Gamma$ is $k$-free, for $k>2$, this argument can be refined by assuming that $\HH^3$ is covered by the cylinders in the family $\calz$ and considering the nerve of this covering.
 The nerve is an abstract simplical complex $K$ whose associated space is denoted $|K|$.
 By definition each vertex of $K$ corresponds to an index for the family $\calz$, i.e. a certain maximal cyclic subgroup of $\Gamma$.
 To each open simplex $\sigma$ of $K$ we assign the subgroup $\Theta(\sigma) \le \Gamma$ which is generated by the cyclic subgroups corresponding to the vertices of $\sigma$.
-If we take $\lambda = \log(2k-1)$ then the $k$-free assumption together with the $\log(2k-1)$-Theorem imply that if $\sigma$ is a simplex of dimension $\le k$, then $\Theta(\sigma)$ must be a free group of rank at most $k$ (even though a $k$-simplex has $k+1$ vertices!)
+If we take $\lambda = \log(2k-1)$ then the $\log(2k-1)$-Theorem, together with the $k$-free assumption and the assumption that $\calz$ covers, would give a contradiction if there existed a simplex $\sigma$ of dimension $k-1$ with $\Theta(\sigma) = k$.
+Thus, for every simplex $\sigma$ of dimension $k-1$, $\Theta(\sigma)$ must be a free group of rank at most $k-1$.
 For $k=3$, the group-theoretic arguments given in \cite{accs} use this structure to derive a contradiction from the assumption that $\calz$ covers $\HH^3$, implying that $M$ has a $\log 5$-thick point.

-In the case being considered in this paper, where $\Gamma$ is $4$-free, the assumption that $M$ has no $\log7$-semithick point implies that the family $\calz$ ``doubly covers'' $\HH^3$ in the sense that every point lies in at least two different cylinders in the family.
+In the case being considered in this paper, where $\Gamma$ is $4$-free, we argue by contradiction and assume that $M$ has no $\log7$-semithick point.
+This implies that the family $\calz$ ``doubly covers'' $\HH^3$ in the sense that every point lies in at least two different cylinders in the family.
 The ``double covering'' property, together with the contractibility of $\HH^3$, implies that the complement of the $0$-skeleton $|K^{0}|$ relative to the $3$-skeleton $|K^{3}|$ is connected and simply connected.

 We know that $\Theta(\sigma)$ must be a free group of rank $2$ or $3$ for any open simplex $\sigma$ contained in $|K^3|-|K^0|$.
 Set-theoretically we may therefore regard $|K^3|-|K^0|$ as the disjoint union of sets $X_2$ and $X_3$, where $X_k$ is the union of all open simplices $\sigma$ of $K_3$ for which $\Theta(\sigma)$ has rank $k$.